Middle-level Fusion for Lightweight RGB-D Salient Object Detection: Introduction

 As shown in Fig. \ref{fig3}(a), two-stream structure based models \cite{r90} usually reduce their parameters by designing lightweight unimodal feature extraction, multi-modal feature fusion and saliency prediction modules.
 For example, ATSA \cite{r90} designed a lightweight asymmetric two-stream architecture, which uses a standard network for RGB images and designs a lightweight depth network (DepthNet) for depth images, to reduce the network's parameters increased by introducing depth images.
 Then, it proposes a novel depth attention module (DAM) to ensure that the depth features can effectively guide the RGB features by using the discriminative power of depth cues.
 Considering the modality discrepancy between the RGB and depth images, two-stream structure enables RGB-D SOD models to better exploit the complementary information within the RGB-D images for SOD.
 However, these models inevitably require more computational costs and memory consumption.

 As shown in Fig. \ref{fig3}(b) and (c), compared with two-stream structure based models, single-stream structure based models first reduce their network's parameters by only using one subnetwork for feature extraction.
 Then, they design different lightweight multi-level feature fusion strategies to effectively exploit the extracted features across different levels for SOD.
 For example, as in Fig.~\ref{fig3}(b), DANet \cite{r69} concatenates the RGB and depth images as the four-channel inputs of a SOD model.
 As in Fig.~\ref{fig3}(c), inspired by knowledge distillation, A2dele \cite{r67} and CoNet \cite{r77} first transfer the depth knowledge from the depth stream to the RGB stream in the training phrase and then employ the RGB stream only for SOD in the testing phrase.
-Although, single-stream structure based models can effectively reduce network's parameters, they may only exploit those modality-shared features within RGB and depth images and fail to capture those modality-specific ones since they use the shared subnetwork for feature extraction.
+Although, single-stream structure based models can effectively reduce network's parameters, they cannot well exploit the cross-modal complementary information, since they use the shared subnetwork for feature extraction, while ignoring the modality difference between the RGB and depth images.
 Meanwhile, those depth information cannot be fully transferred into RGB stream and those transfered information cannot fully represent the depth information extracted from depth images, due to their modality discrepancy.
 As a result, these models still have a large performance gap with other RGB-D SOD models.